 Parenthood can be demanding and stressful for anyone, and that’s doubly true for single parents.
 Many single parents feel like they cannot go on holiday or enjoy some personal time due to the stress of taking care of their child, especially during a global pandemic.
-However, there are a number of coping strategies that single parents can use to overcome the challenges of parenting during COVID-19 and still keep their sanity in check.
+However, there are a number of coping strategies that single parents can use to and still keep their sanity in check.
 Check out these tips on how single parents can look after their mental health:

 Plan ahead and create a routine

 Maintaining a routine is one of the best ways single parents can make their day run smoother.
 From scheduling meals to chores and bedtime, a child that knows what to expect each day is more likely to cooperate without giving you grief.
 And that is also true when you are on holiday.
 Holidays and getaways can easily trip you up with unforeseen problems, so having an idea of what you want the day to look like will help you stay on track.
 If you are going to a theme park, for example, plan out which rides and activities you want to do ahead of time.
 Even if you are on vacation, try to keep a similar routine to when you’re at home.
 Try to wake up and go to bed around the same time and complete your same morning/night routine.
 This is especially important when you want to make sure that you are still getting adequate sleep, which is very important for mental health and often overlooked.

 Consistency is key to keeping sane

 Just like creating a routine is important for consistency, so is being consistent with your rules and discipline for your children.
 Talk to those who help you look after your children (ex-partner, childminders, family, or school) when you are at work, on how they should handle disciplining your child.
 When a child realises that certain family members might accept certain bad behaviours, the child will use that to their advantage, making it more difficult for you to keep discipline when you have the kids.

 Get out of the house to lift your spirits